Sound and Complete Bidirectional Typechecking for Higher-Rank Polymorphism with Existentials and Indexed Types: Declarative Typing

 For sum types, we expand a list of branches into \emph{two} lists, one for each injection.
 So $\expandsum{\Pi}{\Pi_L}{\Pi_R}$ will send all branches headed by $\inl{p}$ into $\Pi_L$ and all branches headed by $\inr{p}$ into $\Pi_R$, with variables and wildcards being sent to both sides.
 Then \DeclCoversSum checks the left and right branches independently.

 As with typing, \DeclCoversEx just unpacks the existential type.
 Likewise, \DeclCoversEqBot and \DeclCoversEq handle the two cases arising from equations.
 If an equation is unsatisfiable, coverage succeeds since there are no possible values of that type.
 If it is satisfiable, we apply the substitution and continue coverage checking.
+Just as when typechecking patterns, we only use property types to refine coverage checking when the equations come from a principal type --- the \DeclCoversWithOK rule simply throws away the equation when the type is not principal.
+(This is a sound approximation which ends up requiring more patterns when the type is not principal.)

+So far, the coverage rules for pattern matching are almost purely type-directed.
+However, once recursive types like $\vectype{n}{A}$ enter the picture, matters become a little more subtle.
+The issue is that if we split a wildcard $\wild$ of type $\vectype{n}{A}$, the type \emph{doesn't tell us when to stop}.
+That is, we could split a wildcard into a nil $\vecnil$ and cons $\veccons{\wild}{\wild}$ pattern; or we could turn it into a nil $\vecnil$, singleton $\veccons{\wild}{\vecnil}$ and two-or-longer $\veccons{\wild}{\veccons{\wild}{\wild}}$ pattern; and so on.
+The key issue is that the tail of a list has the same set of possible patterns as the list itself, and so blindly following the type structure will not ensure termination of coverage checking.

+In this paper, we take the view that the patterns the programmer wrote should guide how much to split types when doing coverage checking for inductive types.
+In Figure~\ref{fig:decl-match-coverage}, we introduce the $\guarded{\Pi}$ judgement, which checks to see if a constructor pattern is present in the leading column of patterns.
+If it is, then our algorithm will unfold the recursive type as part of type checking, and otherwise it will not.
+This is by no means a canonical choice: our choice is similar to the choice Agda makes, but other language implementations make other choices.
+In contrast, the \Ocaml coverage checking algorithm unfolds wildcard patterns at GADT type one step more than what the programmer wrote~\cite{le-normand}.
+(They also observe that precise exhaustiveness checking is undecidable, meaning that some choice of heuristic is unavoidable.)